fralken/sbt-swagger-codegen/README.md

 ## Install

-Delcare it inside your `project\plugins.sbt` like this:
+Declare it inside your `project\plugins.sbt` like this:

 `addSbtPlugin("eu.unicredit" % "sbt-swagger-codegen" % "0.0.6-SNAPSHOT")`